 1. Get leadership buy-in and facilitate cross-team collaboration.

-Building a grateful patient program is a significant undertaking that requires the support of your healthcare organization’s leaders, board members, and fundraising staff.
+Building a grateful patient program is a significant undertaking that requires the support of your healthcare organization’s administrative leaders, clinical leaders, board members, and fundraising staff.
 Get the necessary buy-in and set your team up for success by keeping these best practices in mind:

 - Ensure your board is on board with your new program.
 Present the concept of your grateful patient program to your board in a dedicated meeting.
 Walk through the core components of the program, along with its goals and benefits for your fundraising efforts.
 Additionally, provide details on the program’s expected ROI so leaders can understand how the fundraising revenue will offset the expenses needed to launch and maintain it.
 Address any questions or concerns to ensure complete understanding.